 Here are the best-proven strategies to boost your boiler’s efficiency and save money:

 Regular boiler servicing, maintenance and cleaning are essential for keeping your boiler running efficiently.
 Over time, dirt and debris can build up, causing your boiler to work harder and use more energy.

 An annual boiler service is usually part of a manufacturer’s warranty terms and conditions.
-This is to ensure that the boiler is kept in the best condition possible and also it is well known that paying for an annual boiler service can make a boiler more efficient.
+This is to ensure that the boiler is kept in the best condition possible and also it is well known that paying the small boiler service cost can make a boiler more efficient.

 Tips for maintaining and cleaning your boiler:

 - To make sure your boiler is operating effectively and to find any problems, schedule annual boiler service with a suitably qualified professional such as a Gas Safe engineer.